dpnp.floor_divide

 Parameters:

-• x1 ({dpnp.ndarray, usm_ndarray, scalar}) -- First input array, expected to have numeric data type.
-Both inputs x1 and x2 can not be scalars at the same time.
+• x1 ({dpnp.ndarray, usm_ndarray, scalar}) -- First input array, expected to have a real-valued data type.

 Returns: